Department of Linguistics

 PAUL ROBERGE, Chair

-Professors Connie Eble (English and Comparative Literature), Randall Hendrick, Evelyne Huber (Political Science), William G. Lycan (Philosophy), Paul Roberge, Steven Reznick (Psychology), James Thompson (English and Comparative Literature), Silvia Tomásková (Women's and Gender Studies, Anthropology); Associate Professors Misha Becker, Elliott Moreton, Jennifer L. Smith.
+Professors Connie Eble (English and Comparative Literature), Randall Hendrick, Evelyne Huber (Political Science), William G. Lycan (Philosophy), Paul Roberge, Steven Reznick (Psychology), James Thompson (English and Comparative Literature), Silvia Tomásková (Women's and Gender Studies, Anthropology); Associate Professors Misha Becker, David Mora-Marín, Elliott Moreton, Jennifer L. Smith, J. Michael Terry.

 Randall Hendrick (11) Syntax, Morphology, Psychology of Language